-10 Tips to Prepare for Fire Season in Lamorinda California
+10 tips to Prepare for Wildfire & Evacuations in Lamorinda CA

 I was home on a beautiful morning when I saw and smelled smoke.
 Unsure where it came from, I turned to Facebook and saw multiple posts asking the same question.
 In the first half hour, no one seemed to know where it came from or what happened..